vineethtm/DSND-SeattleAirbnb-Analysis/README.md

 # Seattle Airbnb Analysis

 ## Introduction
 This Project include the analysis of Airbnb data for Seattle in 2016.
-Few questions are answered are
+Few questions answered are

 1. Important features of the homes and hosts
 2. How do price and availability change over the months